 || February 11, 1947

-Caucasian - Reactionary - Very Conservative - Anti Environment - Anti-Civil Unions - Anti-Gay Marriage - Isolationist - Pro Alaska/Offshore Oil Drilling - Pro School Vouchers - Pro- gun - Pro-Bush Tax Cuts - Pro-Capital Punishment - Pro-Life - Pro-Missile Defense - Pro-Smaller Government - Protectionist - Married - U.S. Army - Removed From Office - Christian - Straight -
+Caucasian - Reactionary - Very Conservative - Anti Environment - Anti-Affirmative Action - Anti-Civil Unions - Anti-Gay Marriage - Anti-Tort Reform - Isolationist - Pro Alaska/Offshore Oil Drilling - Pro School Vouchers - Pro- gun - Pro-Bush Tax Cuts - Pro-Capital Punishment - Pro-Labor - Pro-Life - Pro-Missile Defense - Pro-Smaller Government - Pro-Term Limits - Protectionist - Married - U.S. Army - Removed From Office - Baptist - Christian - Southern Baptist - Straight -

 |Info||Roy S. Moore is a native of Etowah County, Alabama.
 He graduated from Etowah High School in 1965 and obtained a Bachelor of Science Degree in 1969 from the United States Military Academy at West Point.
 Moore then returned to Alabama where he completed his Juris Doctorate Degree in 1977 from The University of Alabama School of Law. |

 Chief Justice Moore served our country as a Captain in the Military Police Corps of the United States Army.
 He also served as Battalion Staff Officer at Ft.
 Riley, Kansas, and as a Company Commander in Vietnam.
 During his professional career, Justice Moore became the first full-time Deputy District Attorney in Etowah County and served in this position from 1977 until 1982.
 He returned to private law practice in Gadsden until he was elected Circuit Judge, Place Number One of the Sixteenth Judicial Circuit in Gadsden, in 1992.
 He served in this capacity from 1992 until his election as Chief Justice of the Supreme Court of Alabama in November 2000.